-- A. This Ordinance is adopted by Olmsted County for the purpose of protecting public health and safety by regulating and prohibiting the use of cannabis, cannabis derived and lower potency hemp edible products in public places and places of public accommodation within the County and by regulating cannabis businesses within the legal boundaries of Olmsted County. - B. Minnesota Statutes § 342.09 which became effective in relevant part on August 1, 2023, establishes that the adult use, possession and personal growing of cannabis is legal, subject to the requirements and restrictions of Minnesota Statutes. - C. Minnesota Statutes § 152.0263, Subd.
+- A. This Ordinance is adopted by Olmsted County for the purpose of protecting public health and safety by regulating and prohibiting the use of cannabis, cannabis derived and lower potency hemp edible products in public places and places of public accommodation within the County and by regulating cannabis businesses within the legal boundaries of Olmsted County. - B. Minnesota Statutes § 342.09, which became effective in relevant part on August 1, 2023, establishes that the adult use, possession and personal growing of cannabis is legal, subject to the requirements and restrictions of Minnesota Statutes.
+All future revisions to Chapter 342 of the Minnesota Statutes are hereby adopted by reference and made part of this Ordinance. - C. Minnesota Statutes § 152.0263, Subd.
 5, authorizes the adoption of a local ordinance establishing a petty misdemeanor offense for public use of cannabis. - D. State legislation authorizes adoption of ordinances to regulate actual or potential threats to public health.
 See Minn.
 Stat. § 145A.05, Subd.
 1. - E. The County finds that overall, many Olmsted County residents use cannabis.
 According to the Community Health Needs Assessment, 9% of Olmsted County adults used cannabis in 2021.
 This makes it the second-most used drug in Olmsted County, behind prescription pain relievers. - F. For a youth perspective, in 2022, 5% of 8th, 9th, and 11th graders in Olmsted County used cannabis, according to the Minnesota Student Survey.
 Looking specifically at 11th graders, 10% used cannabis at least one day a month compared to 2% statewide.
 Continued surveillance and policy development along with public health efforts will help youth and all Olmsted County residents stay informed and safe. - G. The County finds that cannabis is one of the most used drugs in the United States.
 Cannabis use in young adults has been shown to cause adverse cognitive effects because brain development continues into young adulthood.
 Cannabis use has been associated with cannabis use disorder (CUD), significant driving impairment, and lower birth weights with use during pregnancy.
 Individuals who develop CUD are at an increased risk of developing substance use disorder (SUD).
 Adolescents and young adults are at highest risk of developing cannabis use disorder (CUD).
 Regulation of cannabis sales, products, packaging, labeling, marketing and access aims to prevent potential public health problems related to cannabis use.
 This includes discouraging violations of cannabis-related laws, and prohibiting the marketing, sale or distribution of cannabis and cannabis products to youth under 21 years of age.